 Step 5.
 Renew Your License Every Two Years and Complete Continuing Education Requirements

-CE credits can take the form of academic coursework, conferences, conventions, seminars, or webinars.
-The only restriction that the Ohio board makes is that the continuing education courses must be approved by a state licensing board or the American Speech-Language-Hearing Association.
-You might get started by browsing ASHA’s continuing education requirements.
+CE credits can take the form of academic coursework, conferences, conventions, seminars, or webinars that are approved by a state licensing board or the American Speech-Language-Hearing Association.
+Learn more about ASHA’s continuing education opportunities here.

 Speech-Language Pathology Salary in Ohio